nqduy35/nqduy35.github.io/_pages/education.md

 Note: 14.96/20.0

 ## From 2004 to 2007
-Chu Van An National School, Hanoi
+Chu Van An National High School, Hanoi
 Graduation Examination Note: 54.5/60.0